sharkLoc/gffkit/README.md

 Usage: gffkit [OPTIONS] <COMMAND>

 Commands:
-  query  query feature info from GFF3 file help   Print this message or the help of the given subcommand(s)
+  query    query feature info from GFF3 file extract  extract feature sequence from fasta file [aliases: extr] help     Print this message or the help of the given subcommand(s)

 Global Arguments:
       --log <FILE>    if file name specified, write log message to this file, or write to stderr